 Content and Tips for the Event

 Prior to the event start, play upbeat music and display photos with a countdown to the start time.
-When the presentation begins, leadership can share reflections on the past year and provide an inspiring, go-forward vision for 2021.
+When the presentation begins, leadership can share reflections on the past year and provide an inspiring, go-forward vision for next year.
 Showcase motivating team member stories and have specific team members talk about their wins.
 Mix in some fun slideshows and montages to remind people of the teammates they have, near or far.

 This year is unique, but it can still end on a high note for your company.
 Your employees likely don’t expect a big, expensive show of appreciation, but they probably would like to see something.